vapor/docs/3.0/docs/leaf/overview.md

 #### `#uppercase`

 The `#uppercase` tag uppercases all letters in a string.
-For example, “Taylor” will become “TAYLOR”.

 ```leaf
 #uppercase(name)